googleads/search-campaign-setup-booster/README.md

 # Search Campaign Setup Booster
-Disclaimer: This is not an official Google Product.
+**Disclaimer**: This is not an official Google Product.

-This is an example of how to leverage Google Ads API to create campaign, adgroup, fetch keywords ideas and get estimated metrics.
+This is a tool that illustrates how to leverage [Google Ads API](https://developers.google.com/google-ads/api/docs/start) to create campaigns and ad groups as well as, fetch keywords ideas and get estimated metrics.
 This tool is created by Google Ads gPS GrCN team.
-Please contact your PoC if you have any questions.
-Or you can fire an issue in the github page.
+Please contact your gPSer if you have any questions.
+As an alternative, you may also create an issue in the GitHub issue tracker.

-## Introduction
+# Introduction

-This app is an all-in-one request form build with Flask on google cloud app engine for search ads.
-It helps onboarding Google Ads search campaigns within one click, including creating multiple ad groups and generating text creatives.
+This app is an all-in-one request form built with Flask on Google Cloud AppEngine for Search Ads.
+It helps onboarding Google Ads search campaigns with a single click, including creating multiple ad groups and generating text creatives.

-This toolkit uses keyword planner API, and functions are executed on GCP.
-Toolkits can easily be deployed for developers and users.
+This toolkit uses keyword planner API.
+Functions are executed on Google Cloud Platform.
+This toolkit can easily be deployed for both developers and users.

-### Architecture
+# Architecture

-The tool contains "cloud" and "web" part:
+The tool contains the following parts:

-cloud: leverage the google cloud function and scheduler, to fetch requests from request google sheets, and execute extract the website, create campaign & adgroups, get new keywords from api, and write text creatives based on templates.
+Cloud: The project leverages the Google Cloud Function and scheduler to fetch requests from request Google Sheets, and extract categories from the website homepage, create campaign & ad groups, get new keywords from api, and write text creatives based on templates.

-web: a UI built on flask and google app engine, to let users easily submit requests.
+Web: This is a web frontend built on Flask and Google AppEngine, to let users easily submit requests.
 It has several parts to fill: receiver email, client information, target and bidding, and other optional fields.

 # Setup
-It requires the google ads api token and oauth client id and secret
+This tool requires a Google Ads API Developer Token and an OAuth Client ID and Secret.

-You can refer this [link](https://developers.google.com/google-ads/api/docs/start) to apply a api token
+- You can refer this [link](https://developers.google.com/google-ads/api/docs/start) to apply for a Developer Token.

-and this [link](https://support.google.com/cloud/answer/6158849?hl=en) to obtain oauth
+- Follow this [link](https://support.google.com/cloud/answer/6158849?hl=en) for instructions on how to obtain an OAuth client ID and secret.

-Please create your own before using, and:
+After creating your own Google Ads API Token and OAuth Client ID and Secret, you can continue these steps:

-copy `web/config.py.template` to `web/config.py`
+- copy `web/config.py.template` to `web/config.py`

-edit the params in `web/config.py`
+- edit the params in `web/config.py`

 ```
-PROJECT_ID = 'search-project-id'
+PROJECT_ID = 'INSERT_GCP_ID_HERE'
-CLIENT_ID = '571404068263-xxxxxxxxqn7o34oh2k0m.apps.googleusercontent.com'
+CLIENT_ID = 'INSERT_CLIENT_ID_HERE'
-CLIENT_SECRET = 'XXXXX-kmffYFP6p5VK5bOWh_S_bXXXXX'
+CLIENT_SECRET = 'INSERT_CLIENT_SECRET_HERE'
-DEVELOPER_TOKEN = 'WXXXXXXXXXX6ktw'
+DEVELOPER_TOKEN = 'INSERT_DEVELOPER_TOKEN_HERE'
 ```

 # Init

-Use Firestore as NoSQL Storage, have your account with ads API token access and sheets access
+Use Firestore as a NoSQL Storage.
+Give your email account access to both your Google Ads account and Google Sheets.

-remember to give the `project_id@appspot.gserviceaccount.com` Role and Permissions
+Remember to give the `project_id@appspot.gserviceaccount.com` Role and Permissions

 `gcloud init` to choose your GCP

-run `python setup.py` to generate credentials for sheets and google ads
+Run `python setup.py` to generate credentials for sheets and google ads

-run `gcloud auth application-default login` if you need google cloud credentials
+Run `gcloud auth application-default login` if you need google cloud credentials

 Request form, make a copy of https://docs.google.com/spreadsheets/d/1mhiNXsc083Ykf7BTbhKxctCSN-_1BpgyEx-lb0gVBzU